 - DuckDuckGo – A private search engine based in the United States.

-- Ecosia - Search engine based in Germany which donates part of their revenue to planting trees.
+- Ecosia – Search engine based in Germany which donates part of its revenue to planting trees.

 You can find a complete list of Google alternatives here (including Gmail, Google docs, and so on) if you are concerned about privacy.

 #2.
 Look beyond pages #1 and #2 for the results that you want.